Matrix278/entain-test-task/README.md

 # Entain test task

+### Tools and technologies used:

+1. Go
+2. PostgreSQL
+3. Docker
+4. Makefile
+5. Postman

 All database tables are in `migrations` folder.
 To run them, use `make` command.

 1. `make migrate-up` - to run up migrations